syl20bnr/spacemacs-elpa-mirror/melpa/xah-find-readme.txt

 • Using emacs regex, not bash/perl etc regex.

-These commands treats find/replace string as sequence of chars, not as lines as in grep/sed, so it's easier to find or replace a block of text, especially programming language source code.
+These commands treats find/replace string as sequence of chars, not as lines as in grep/sed, so it's easier to find or replace a text containing lots newlines, especially programming language source code.

 • Reliably Find/Replace string that contains newline chars.